nickdurante/nickdurante.github.io/_posts/2020-11-24-Set up a RPi seedbox.md

 A VPN for downloading torrents is always recommended, in my case I use NordVPN.

 I thought it might be useful to write this down.
-I based my configuration on the Transmission ([Arch wiki](https://wiki.archlinux.org/index.php/Transmission)), for more configurations head there.
+I based my configuration on the [Transmission Arch wiki](https://wiki.archlinux.org/index.php/Transmission), for more configurations head there.

 # Install software